 If you run a candy factory, don’t expect a boiler company that primarily works in office buildings to have experience in your boiler applications.
-Choose a company that is experienced in your industry.
+Whenever possible, always choose a company that has direct experience working with other clients in your industry.

 Select a boiler service company that gives you a warranty on work performed.
-If a fix doesn’t correct your problem, a parts and labor warranty offers protection to you so that you are not charged again for the same repair.
+If a fix doesn’t correct your problem, a parts and labor warranty protects you from being charged twice for the same repair.

-Say a fan on your boiler needs replacement and the boiler service company fixes it.
-Make sure they restart the equipment and perform a pre-start inspection.
-Doing so gives the vendor an opportunity to make sure that other repairs or maintenance don’t crop up – but, if they do, your vendor can fix it before leaving.
-This makes your business run more efficiently by lowering equipment downtime.
+Say a fan on your boiler needs replacement and your boiler service vendor fixes it.
+Before they leave, make sure they restart the equipment and perform a pre-start inspection.
+Doing so gives the vendor an opportunity to check for any other repairs or maintenance your boiler requires – if the inspection does reveal any potential issues, the vendor will be able to address them right away.
+Catching potential problems as they arise will help your business run more efficiently by lowering equipment downtime.

 Is the company you choose also the manufacturer’s representative for your brand of boiler?
 If so, their technicians are kept up-to-date on the brand’s product line.